GeorgiaUnion CountyBail & Release

 Timeline: How Long Until Release?

-- Typical Processing Time at Union Jail: Expect a processing time of 2-6 hours after bail is posted.
-This time is needed for paperwork, verification, and release procedures.
+• Typical Processing Time: Expect a processing time of 2-4 hours after bail is posted.
+This allows jail staff to verify the funds, complete the necessary paperwork, and process your release.

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) is generally faster.
-Posting on weekends or holidays may result in delays.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the release process, as more staff are typically available.

 What Happens After Posting Bail